 Mizuho is committed to providing a wide range of opportunities for employees to develop their leadership capabilities.
 We conduct training for senior management (the Mastery Leadership program) as well as training for employees who have recently been appointed to management positions (the M's Circuit program) with the aim of cultivating strong leaders.

-To begin developing employees and proactively advancing them through the organization from the early stages of their careers, Mizuho has created the Branch Manager/Younger Manager Recruitment Programs for selecting branch general managers and younger managers based on an internal application system.
-Other examples include the Internal Job Change Program for helping employees pursue careers and acquire greater expertise, the Career Design Workshop, Career Advancement Seminar, and Expert Program for supporting the career–building goals of ambitious employees in specialist positions, and the Career Advisor Consulting System to provide career guidance and other support for each individual employee based on their diverse career goals.
+To begin developing employees and proactively advancing them through the organization from the early stages of their careers, we have created the Branch Manager/Younger Manager Recruitment Programs for selecting branch general managers and younger managers based on an internal application system.
+Other programs include the Internal Job Change Program for helping employees pursue careers and acquire greater expertise; the Career Design Workshop, Career Advancement Seminar, and Expert Program for supporting the career–building goals of ambitious employees in specialist positions; the Job Track Transfer System for those wishing to change to a different job track based on their career aspirations; and the Career Advisor Consulting System to provide career guidance and other support for each individual employee based on their diverse career goals.